 Advantages Of Stand Up Fishing From A Kayak

-Ok, so let’s set the record straight.
 You can fish from a kayak whether you are sitting down or standing up.
-No argument from you on that one we presume!

 Using a standing fishing kayak has a few advantages for sure.

 Better Angler’s Views Of The Fish And What’s Going On

 This is the primary reason for standing up.
-You can see so much more when you’re eyes are looking down rather than across the water.
+You can see so much more when your eyes are under the water surface rather than across the water.
 You should be able to see deeper into the water, and you can see further away.

 Also, if you’re sitting down, and depending on the conditions, you are probably less likely to be blinded be reflected sunlight bouncing off the water and ripples.

 Standing up is also beneficial for seeing any upcoming obstacles that you want to avoid or areas that you want to venture into (and hopefully find some fish!).
 Both of these aspects are improved compared to sitting down with a more limited view, and help your fishing experience.

 This is an obvious one….casting.
 When you’re standing up, you can cast so much further and with more confidence.
 Your accuracy should also improve.
 It’s much easier than when you’re sitting down.
 Try to cast using the strength of your arms rather than swinging your body.

 Pitching and flipping is easier.
-You’re going to have more success using these techniques while you’re on your two feet.
+You’re going to have more success using these techniques while on two feet.

 Standing up also means you should be able to access your gear more easily.
-You will be better positioned to access storage area, and multi-task all-round.
-But again, this is down to the angler.
-Standing up isn’t for everyone!
+But again, standing up isn’t for everyone!

 Standing On A Kayak Can Take Practice

-Be careful though.
-Fishing from a kayak take some getting used to.
-You need a degree of flexibility, good balance and having good core strength can definitely help for kayak fishing while standing.
+Standing on a kayak, especially an inflatable model, takes some getting used to.
+You need a degree of flexibility, good balance, and having good core strength can definitely help for kayak fishing while standing.
 Most fishing kayaks are built for increased stability.